-If you have had multiple kids in diapers at the same time, you know that it’s survival mode time.
-A friend of mine was telling me that when his kids were that age, he and his wife would be so tired they would want to lay down to watch their favorite TV shows at the end of the day.
-The problem was that they liked different shows.
-So they agreed to watch in separate rooms.
-It wasn’t bad once in a while, but it formed a habit, even after their kids were older.
-Eventually, their marriage reached a difficult place.
-Breaking habits like that was the beginning of restoration.
+A friend of mine told me that when all his kids were in diapers at the same time, he and his wife would be so tired by the end of the day that they just wanted to lay down to watch their favorite TV shows.
+But because they liked different shows, they agreed to watch in separate rooms—which isn’t bad once in a while.
+However, it formed a habit that stuck, even after their kids were older.
+Eventually, the marriage reached a difficult place.
+Breaking habits like that is the beginning of restoration.

 There are lots of not-so-great choices families make once in a while with no major consequences.
 But when those choices become habits, you’ve got a problem.
-Such is the case with most of these 10 negative habits to kick.
-If you see them making regular appearances in your family’s life, act fast to correct them.
-Here are 10 family habits to break.
+Such is the case with these 10 habits to break as a family.

 For a busy family, organization is a must.
-[Tweet This] It starts with keeping a great calendar of everyone’s activities and should trickle down to kids keeping their own work and assignments in order.
+It starts with keeping a great calendar of everyone’s activities and should trickle down to kids keeping their own work and assignments in order.

 Making everyone aware of how little expenses add up can turn the family budget around substantially.
-Help your kids break habits like buying bottled water or soda when they’re out and about and bring a reusable water bottle instead.
+Help your kids break habits like buying bottled water or soda when they’re out and about by giving them reusable water bottles instead.
 Eat at home more and dine out less (see #1).
 Teach your kids to take care of expensive sports equipment and school shoes so they don’t have to be replaced as often.
 It all adds up quickly.
-If you need financial advice, our friends at brightpeak financial can offer help.

 Busy families often find that the family dinner table is the big loser when we get caught up in the rat race.
-But it’s worth it to schedule 3-4 (or more) true family dinners each week where every member of the family is required to be around the table to spend time together and eat well.
+But it’s worth it to schedule three or four (or more) true family dinners each week, where every member of the family is required to be around the table to spend time together and eat well.
 Statistics show that families who do this have happier, healthier kids and parents.

-If you or your kids are spending more than an hour or so a day in front of a screen (TV, computer, video game, etc.), you’re probably spending too much.
-Families who have major electronic addictions have higher rates of obesity and other health problems.
-Plus they’re missing out on countless other worthwhile things like reading, outdoor play, games together, and great communication about things that truly matter.
+If you or your kids are spending more than an hour a day in front of a screen (TV, computer, video game), you’re probably spending too much.
+Families who have major media addictions have higher rates of obesity and other health problems.
+Plus they’re missing out on countless other worthwhile endeavors, like reading, outdoor play, games together, and great communication about things that truly matter.

 Make worship and family church activities a priority.
 This will pay greater dividends in the life of your family than anything else you can do.
-It will establish a good habit that will be important to their own spiritual growth and health long after they leave your care.
+It will establish a good habit that will be important to your children’s own spiritual growth and health long after they leave your care.

-For busy suburban families, there’s a great temptation to simplify things by hiring help for all major tasks: housecleaning, yard work, etc. But if your kids never have to pitch in to get these everyday jobs done, how will they ever know how to do them well or appreciate what goes into them?
+For busy suburban families, there’s a great temptation to simplify things by hiring help for all major tasks, such as housecleaning and yard work.
+But if your kids never have to pitch in to get these everyday jobs done, how will they ever know how to do them well or appreciate what goes into them?
 Do your kids a favor by reserving some key jobs for them that help them develop a work ethic and sense of responsibility.
-This can also be a great relief to your budget.
+This also can be a great relief to your budget.

 Doing so can create a host of other problems.
-For starters, you don’t know if the family you’re comparing yourselves to share your values and priorities, practical limitations, or budget.
+For starters, you don’t know if the family you’re comparing yourselves to shares your values, priorities, practical limitations, or budget.
 For those reasons, it makes more sense to set your own pace for life by intentionally choosing what’s best for you and your family and not worrying too much about everyone else.

 Huddle Up Question